UmbHost/UmbCheckout/README.md

 * All future official payment providers including PayPal and Klarna

 ## Getting started with the TestSite

+Run the test site for the Umbraco version you wish to test against:

+Umbraco 10 - UmbCheckout.TestSite.v10
+Umbraco 11 - UmbCheckout.TestSite.v11
+Umbraco 13 - UmbCheckout.TestSite.v13

 Install the test site, discard any Git Changes and then Import Everything using uSync